perusio/up42-api-walkthrough/README.md

 ```

-We see both the GeoJSON file and the output as a
+There is both the GeoJSON file and the output as a
 [GeoTIFF](https://en.wikipedia.org/wiki/GeoTIFF) file.
 The file name
 is constructed from the first task ID and part of the block name.
 See
-below for an explanation of tasks.
+below for an explanation of what tasks are.

 ### Get individual tasks results

-Our job is composed of two tasks, each corresponding to a block in the
+The job is composed of two tasks, each corresponding to a block in the
-workflow: the first is obtaining the Landasat 8 data, the second is
+workflow: the first is obtaining the [Landsat 8](https://up42.com/marketplace/block/95519b2d-09d7-4cd0-a321-4d6a46bef6c1)
-runnning the Land cover classification.
-We can obtain the partial
+data, the second is runnning the [Land cover classification](https://up42.com/marketplace/block/ae2113e8-05df-41e6-9871-5d782705d8e1).
+We
-results, i.e., we can get the results from each task in the job.
+can obtain the partial results, i.e., we can get the results from each
+task in the job.

 The task results are again given as a GeoJSON file and/or a tarball as
 they are for a job result.

-We can iterate through the tasks in the job file.
+Iterating through the tasks in the job file.

 ```bash
 cat jobs_job-$JOB.json | jq -r '.data.tasks[] | .id  + "_" + .name'